qct/contribution-painter/README.md

 - Paint `HELLO` in an account with barely no commits
 ![HELLO](img/hello2.png)

-- Paint `HELLO` in an account with some commits
+- Paint `HELLO` in an account with some commits, the graph below is exactly painted by this tool in this repo itself.
+See my [GitHub profile](https://github.com/qct)
 ![HELLO](img/hello1.png)